+Each option contract is for 100 shares.
+The end result is that you risk much less money upfront than you would have by buying the shares outright.
+If the stock continues to rise as I believe you could make three times or more on your investment while risking just 5% of the current share price.
 The downside of such a trade is that your option contract could expire worthless if they are out of the money when the contract expires in January 2011.
 You could lose your entire $11.50.
 LEAP options gives more time than regular options, in this case 9 months, but you do not have the luxury of holding on for several years if AAPL tanks.
 In reality you will probably not lose your entire $11.50.
 If conditions change for AAPL and it looks like you will not be profitable on this trade you can bail out and sell your contract at any time before the expiration date and cut your losses.
 The most you can lose on this trade is $11.50 but likely less than that.
 If we were to close our position today(6/25/10) on this trade by

 selling our January 2011 $260 call here is what our profit would be.